Nadybot/NAME_GENERATOR_MODULE/README.md

 # Name generator module

-This module can generate character names for games.
+This module can generate character names for Anarchy Online, which are guaranteed to be unused.

 ## Usage